jgendron/RepData_PeerAssessment1/PA1_template.md

 As noted in the assignment instructions, a dataset containing a large number of missing values could introduce bias into the results for daily activity patterns.
 These missing value can be filled with generated data using a process called imputation.
 This process requires a strategy.
 The assignment asked us to developed a relatively simplistic approach to imputation.
 Based on the work we have thusfar, let's consider how representative the various means and medians for days and intervals from values already calculated.

+2. Devise a strategy for filling in all of the missing values in the dataset.
+The strategy does not need to be sophisticated.
+For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.A

 ```r
 boxplot(means, medians, interval.means, interval.medians, axes = FALSE, main = "Figure 3: Consideration of data distribution for imputation  strategy",